stephantul/nife/README.md

 For sparse models, like [SPLADE](https://arxiv.org/pdf/2107.05720), there is an interesting alternative, which they call doc-SPLADE, and which sentence transformers calls inference free_.
 In doc-SPLADE, you only embed using the full model for documents in your index.
 When querying, you just index the sparse index using the tokenizer.

-NIFE is the answer to the question: what would inference-free dense retrieval be?
+NIFE is the answer to the question: what would inference free dense retrieval be?
 It is called _Nearly_ Inference Free, because you still need to have some mapping from tokens to embeddings.

 See this table: